lewisc4/lewisc4/README.md

 ### About Me

-#### I am currently pursuing my master's degree in computer science at the [University of Massachusetts Lowell](https://www.uml.edu/) and I am expected to graduate in May 2023.
-I am interested in Machine Learning/AI and currently seeking a position in this field.
-I am particularly interested in the applications of deep learning in the fields of natural language processing (NLP) and computer vision.
+#### I have recently received my master's degree in computer science from the [University of Massachusetts Lowell](https://www.uml.edu/).
+I am driven by a deep passion for leveraging the power of machine learning to solve complex problems and make a positive impact on others.
+Specifically, my focus lies in the application of deep learning techniques to advance the fields of natural language processing and computer vision.
+Currently, I am seeking positions in these fields.

 ---